Show ‘ToolTip’ in the table columns and navigation with more details

 In case you have any issues in using this facility, please feel free to contact support here

-WCPT PRO lets you relabel category, attribute and taxonomy terms to different text, image, icon, in the tables through the ‘Custom term labels’ facility.
+The product table plugin lets you relabel category, attribute and taxonomy terms to different text, image, icon, in the tables through the ‘Custom term labels’ facility.
+This vastly helps improve the presentation of your product table —making it easer to grasp at a glance and more visually appealing.

 Open the ‘Custom term labels’ panel in the element settings and modify the text element of any term you wish to relabel.